FredrikPedersen/Plain_Old_Java/Java Certification Preparation/Java SE 11 Developer 1Z0-819 OCP Course/README.md

 The first five are represented in two's complement format, which is important, especially for the 4 signed primitives (only the char is unsigned), where the left most bit represents the sign (negative/posivite).

-Flot and Double are floating point representations and approximations, and will not overflow.
+Float and Double are floating point representations and approximations, and will not overflow.
 These are used when precision after the decimal point is critical.

 | **Primitive Data Type** | **Storage in bits (width)** | **Range of Values** | Wrapper |